"On the path, off the trail"

 They all shared in common a deeply embodied experience of flow and companionship.

-And, when I looked at the way that I was shaping my movement practice, I was integrating spiritual practice and athletic development.
+And, when I looked at the way that I was shaping my movement practice, I was integrating spiritual practice, athletic development, and personal growth.

 Integrating the Whole